Session Two: Sound, Space, and the Emotional Architecture of Film

 Tuesday, January 27th · 7:30 PM (PT) · Live on Zoom

-The discussion centers on the viewer’s experience: how films use sensory elements and spatial design to convey psychological states, guide attention, and allow emotion to emerge through tone, rhythm, and atmosphere rather than narrative explanation.
+The discussion centers on the viewer’s experience: how sensory elements and spatial design on the canvas guide attention, produce emotional resonance, and allow meaning to emerge through tone, rhythm, and atmosphere rather than overt explanation.

 Paris, Texas (1984)